cloudflare/cloudflare-docs/content/pages/platform/debugging-pages.md

 # Debugging Pages

-When setting up your Pages project, you may encounter different errors that prevent you from successfully deploying your site.
-This guide gives an overview of some common errors and what you can do to solve them.
+When setting up your Pages project, you may encounter various errors that prevent you from successfully deploying your site.
+This guide gives an overview of some common errors and solutions.

 ## Check your build log

-You can see build errors in your Pages build log.
+You can review build errors in your Pages build log.
 To access your build log:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com).
 2. In **Account Home**, go to **Pages**.